Projective and affine structures in positive characteristic I: Chern class formulas and Characterizations of projective spaces: Chern class formula for -projective/affine structures

+Until the end of Lemma \ref{L020}, {\it we assume that $X$ is quasi-projective over $k$}.
 For each smooth affine algebraic group $G$ over $k$, we denote by $\check{H}^1_{\text{\'{e}t}} (X, G)$ the first \v{C}ech cohomology set of $X$ with coefficients in $G$ with respect to the \'{e}tale topology.
-This pointed set may be identified with the set of isomorphism classes of principal $G$-bundles on $X$, where the distinguished point is represented by the trivial $G$-bundle.
-Then, since we assumed that $X$ is quasi-projective, there exists a coboundary map
+This pointed set may be identified with the set of isomorphism classes of $G$-bundles on $X$, where the distinguished point is represented by the trivial $G$-bundle.
+Since we assumed that $X$ is quasi-projective, there exists a coboundary map

 induced by the short exact sequence